howtographql/howtographql/content/frontend/angular-apollo/4-routing.md

 ---
 title: Routing
 pageTitle: "Angular Routing with GraphQL & Apollo Tutorial"
-description: "Learn how to use Angular Router  together with GraphQL and Apollo Client to implement navigation in a Angular app."
+description: "Learn how to use Angular Router  together with GraphQL and Apollo Client to implement navigation in an Angular app."
-question: Where do you handle optimistic UI updates when executing a GraphQL mutation in a Angular component?
+question: Where do you handle optimistic UI updates when executing a GraphQL mutation in an Angular component?
-answers: ["Within an optimisticUpdate method", "Within the .subscribe block of a mutation", "You can not optimistically update the UI in a Angular component", "Within the update option of a mutation"]
+answers: ["Within an optimisticUpdate method", "Within the .subscribe block of a mutation", "You can not optimistically update the UI in an Angular component", "Within the update option of a mutation"]
 correctAnswer: 3
 ---